The Best Activities, Attractions, Sights and Tours in New Zealand

 48. Go on a Jet Boat Excursion in Haast

 Jet boating comes in two forms: a thrill ride or an excursion.
 Waiatoto River Safari offers the latter, taking you on a scenic journey from the Pacific Ocean to the valleys of the Mt Aspiring National Park and UNESCO Te Waihipounamu World Heritage Area.
-Check out the specific tour on Viator and Tripadvisor.

 49. Visit Cathedral Cove